guyzmo/flask-presst/docs/resources.rst

 There are three Resource classes that ship with Flask-Presst:

-- :class:`PresstResource`: a base class for item collections.
+- :class:`Resource`: a base class for item collections.
 - :class:`ModelResource`: primary class for SQLAlchemy models.
 - :class:`PolymorphicModelResource`: extension for SQLAlchemy models with polymorphic inheritance.